Frequently Asked Questions

 What camera should I buy? or What is the best camera?

-This is asked so so frequently and unfortunately there is never just one answer to it.
+This is asked so frequently and unfortunately there is never just one answer to it.

 The truth is, it often shouldn’t matter what camera you use.
 Buying the same camera as me won’t make you take photos like mine.
-Likewise buying the most expensive won’t make you take better photos.
-If you’re just starting out in photography, I’d recommend reading my blog post on essential camera gear.
-I plan to keep it updated over time, so it will always be a useful resource.
-One thing I will add, it’s usually always best to try and buy the best you can afford and the more up-to-date/newer the model, the more you will get out of the camera.
-That being said, if you’re looking for a DSLR, remember that it’s the lenses that are often the most important factor to an image and not the camera itself.
+Likewise buying the most expensive camera won’t make you take better photos.
+One thing I will add though, it’s usually always best to try and buy the best you can afford and the more up-to-date/newer the model, the more you will generally get out of the camera.
+That being said, if you’re looking for an interchangeable lens camera, remember that it’s the lenses that are often the most important factor to an image and not the camera/sensor itself.
+Almost all camera brands are an excellent choice these days, so it really comes down to your personal feel and connection to a camera when you try it out in person.
+If it feels good and makes you want to go out and shoot, there’s a good chance it’s the right camera for you.

 What camera do you use?

 I have a range of cameras and am always upgrading/testing out new equipment to make my process easier, more efficient and higher in quality.
-For the most part, I use a Panasonic GH5 for my video projects and a Fujifilm X-H1/X100F for photography.
-In the past, I have used a Canon 7D Mark II, Sony A7R II and 70D for both aspects.
+For the most part, I use a Canon EOS R5 and C70 for my video projects and a Fujifilm X-T4/X100F for photography.
+In the past, I have used a Panasonic GH5, Fujifilm X-H1, Canon 7D Mark II, Sony A7R II, 70D and 50D for all aspects.

 What do you use to edit videos?